 “Worldwide, UNDP plays a significant role in helping countries address their environmental challenges,” said UNDP Ukraine Country Director Janthomas Hiemstra.
 “In Ukraine, we have been actively promoting renewables, biomass for heating, energy efficient lighting and energy efficiency in private and public buildings, leading to significant reductions in greenhouse gas emissions and decreases in Ukraine’s coal and gas dependency.
-With this new project funded by Sweden, UNDP will support the Ukrainian parliament with policy advice and analytical support through the launch of the Green Caucus, aiming to improve and strengthen Ukrainian legislation in the areas of sustainable energy and environment.”
+With this new project funded by Sweden, UNDP will support the Ukrainian parliament with policy advice and analytical support, aiming to improve and strengthen Ukrainian legislation in the areas of sustainable energy and environment.”

 Over the three-year project implementation period, the work of Ukraine’s parliament on sustainable energy and environment issues is expected to be strengthened through the establishment and functioning of the Sustainable Energy and Environment Secretariat – a think-tank focusing on the provision of analytical support covering a wide range of issues in the SEE area, including climate change mitigation and adaption; energy efficiency; waste management; natural resources management; environmental pollution; mitigation of the negative environmental consequences of the ongoing armed conflict in the east of Ukraine, as well as to greening the development path of Donetsk and Luhansk oblasts.
 The overall work of the Secretariat will be based on the sustainable development principles and linked with the UN’s Sustainable Development Goals (SDGs).